VonRiddarn/franken-feed-backend/README.md

 ## How to use 🤔

-0️⃣ Download and launch a docker container following [this tutorial](https://orm.drizzle.team/docs/guides/postgresql-local-setup).
+### Download the project

 1️⃣ Clone the repo using `git clone link-to-repo`
-2️⃣ Install dependencies with `npm i`
+2️⃣ Install dependencies with `npm i` (Requires [Node](https://nodejs.org/en) to be installed on your system)

+### Setup Docker

+1️⃣ Download and install [Docker](https://www.docker.com/) for your operating system.
+2️⃣ Run the command: `docker run --name drizzle-postgres -e POSTGRES_PASSWORD=your_password_here -d -p 5431:5432 postgres`
+_Make sure to replace `your_password_here` with an individual password for your container_
+3️⃣ Add the following line to your `.env` file: `DATABASE_URL=postgres://postgres:your_password_here@localhost:5431/postgres`
+_Make sure to replace `your_password_here` with the password you chose when setting up your container_
+4️⃣ If you restart your computer, or you face problems when making contact with the DB: Make sure the container is still running.

+### Setup the project

-3️⃣ Create an environment file called `.env` in the root directory and add your `DATABASE_URL` and `PORT` variables.
+1️⃣ Ensure a `.env` file exists in the root directory and contains:

-_Varies depending on your Postgre host location, but:_
-For local hosting: `DATABASE_URL=DATABASE_URL=postgres://postgres:my-secret-password@localhost:5432/postgres` is the default.
+-   `DATABASE_URL`
+-   `PORT`

-4️⃣ Run `npx drizzle-kit push` to create tables in your database (note: proper migrations are not set up yet).
+2️⃣ Run `npx drizzle-kit push` to create tables in your database (note: proper migrations are not set up yet).
-5️⃣ Start the project using `npm run dev`
+3️⃣ Start a hot-reload environment of the project using `npm run dev`
-_This starts a developer environment using `tsx` and `nodemon`._
-6️⃣ (Optional) Run `tsc` to transpile the project into `./dist`
+4️⃣ (Optional) Run `tsc` to transpile the project into `./dist`

 ## Extra resources 💡